bosh77/MsxCompilerV4/README.md

 In the same folder you will find the ".DSK" or ".ROM" file, and ".ASM" source file if you have selected the option in the settings!
 </h3>
 <h3><b>
-Be careful when you activate the "Save .ASM File When Run" option because it saves the project in assembly files that can overestimate the existing ones</b></h3>
+Be careful when you activate the "Save .ASM File When Run" option because it saves the project in assembly files that can overwrite the existing ones</b></h3>

 <H1>How it's work</H1>
 <h3>The compiler read BASIC code and translate it in ASSEMBLER, then translate it in BINARY code